KeenMate/svelte-treeview/README.md

 - ***isDraggableProperty*** (string, default: *"isDraggable"*)
   when false, wont allow you to start dragging element
 - ***insertDisabledProperty*** (string, default: *"insertDisabled"*)
   when true, you wont be able to drop element below are above nod.
-You still be able to nest it
+You still be able to nest it.
+When dragging over element it will always nest.
 - ***nestDisabledProperty*** (string, default: *"nestDisabled"*)
   when true, wont be able to drop node inside (nest it)
 - ***checkboxVisibleProperty*** (string, default: *"checkboxVisible"*)